Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Introduction

 \section{Introduction}

 With the booming of remote sensing techniques in the recent years, a huge volume of high resolution aerial imagery is now accessible and benefits a wide range of real-world applications, such as urban mapping \cite{Marmanis17, beyongrgb, Marcos18, mou2018rifcn}, ecological monitoring \cite{zarco2014tree, wen2017semantic}, geomorphological analysis \cite{Mou18, lucchesi2013applications, weng2018land, cheng2017remote}, and traffic management \cite{mou2018vehicle, 7729468, hsf}.
-As a fundamental bridge between aerial images and these applications, image classification, which aims at categorizing images into semantic classes, has obtained wide attentions, and many researches have been conducted recently \cite{nogueira2017towards,yang2010bag, xia2017aid, zhu2017deep, 7358126, rs71114680, hu2018recent, zhang2015saliency, HUANG2018127, mou2017multitemporal}.
+As a fundamental bridge between aerial images and these applications, image classification, which aims at categorizing images into semantic classes, has obtained wide attention, and many researches have been conducted recently \cite{nogueira2017towards,yang2010bag, xia2017aid, zhu2017deep, 7358126, rs71114680, hu2018recent, zhang2015saliency, HUANG2018127, mou2017multitemporal}.
 However, most existing studies assume that each image belongs to only one label (e.g., scene-level labels in Fig. \ref{fig:ss01}), while in reality, an image is usually associated with multiple labels \cite{tan2017multi}.
-Furthermore, a good knowledge of existing objects is capable of offering a holistic understanding of an aerial image.
-With this intension, numerous researches, i.e., semantic segmentation \cite{mou2018rifcn, ren2015faster, long2015fully, badrinarayanan2015segnet} and object detection \cite{ren2015faster, viola2001rapid, lin2017feature, ren2017object}, have emerged recently, but unfortunately, the acquisition of ground truths for these studies (i.e., pixel-wise segmentation masks and bounding-box-level annotations) are extremely labor- and time-consuming.
+Furthermore, a comprehensive picture of objects present in an aerial image is capable of offering a holistic understanding of such image.
+With this intention, numerous researches, i.e., semantic segmentation \cite{ren2015faster, long2015fully, badrinarayanan2015segnet} and object detection \cite{ren2015faster, viola2001rapid, lin2017feature, ren2017object}, have emerged recently.
+Unfortunately, it is extremely labor- and time-consuming to acquire ground truths for these studies (i.e., pixel-wise segmentation masks and bounding-box-level annotations).
 Compared to these expensive labels, image-level labels (cf. multiple object-level labels in Fig. \ref{fig:ss01}) are at a fair low cost and readily accessible.
-To this end, multi-label classification, aiming at assigning an aerial image with multiple object labels, is arising, and in this paper, we deploy our efforts in exploring an efficient multi-label classification model.
+To this end, multi-label classification, aiming at assigning an image with multiple object labels, is arising in both remote sensing \cite{karalas2016land, zeggada2017deep, koda2018spatial,zeggada2018multilabel} and computer vision communities \cite{Patterson2012SunAttributes, nus-wide-civr09, everingham2010pascal}.
+In this paper, we deploy our efforts in exploring an efficient multi-label classification model.